It Looked Like Spilt Milk

 It Looked Like Spilt Milk is an American children's picture book, written and illustrated by Charles Green Shaw.
 Originally published in 1947, the illustrations are a series of changing white shapes against a blue background.
 The reader is asked to guess what the shape is or whether it is just "spilt milk".
-The white shapes include a rabbit, a bird, a pig, a sheep, a birthday cake, a tree, an ice cream cone, a flower, an angel, a squirrel, a mitten, and a great horned owl.
-At the end of the book, the shape reads the same thing as the first page ("Sometimes it looked like spilt milk.
+(The first page has the narration read, "Sometimes it looked like spilt milk.
+But it wasn't spilt milk".
+Before the shape changes, what it really looked like was milk that had been spilled out of a glass and ended up all over the table.)
+First the shape looked like spilt milk, then a rabbit, a bird, a pig, a sheep, a birthday cake, a tree, an ice cream cone, a flower, an angel, a squirrel, a mitten, and finally a great horned owl.
+But it wasn't any of those 13 things.
+(That is, as the first 13 pages read, "Sometimes it looked like 'item name'.
+But it wasn't 'item name'".)
+The silhouette shape makes the reader know it is a secret item until the last page.
+At the end of the book, the last page repeats the phrase as the first page's line (as the narration reads, "Sometimes it looked like spilt milk.
 But it wasn't spilt milk".).
 It wasn't really spilt milk but only a cloud in the sky.
-Then the silhouette shape becomes a real cloud in the sky revealing that it was just a cloud.
-Then the changing white silhouette turns into a real cloud and the cloud goes up into the blue sky (which is what the last page really becomes).
-It becomes the blue sky and the white silhouette shape which turned into a cloud.
+(That is, as the phrase --on the last page-- reads, "It was just a cloud in the sky".)
+Then the silhouette shape becomes a real cloud in the daytime sky revealing that it was just a cloud.
+Then the changing white silhouette turns into a real cloud and the cloud goes up into the blue sky (which is what the white "item" really becomes).
+The last page becomes the blue sky and the white silhouette shape which turned into a cloud.
+On the last page, the silhouette shape is now a real item.
+That is, a cloud.
+Then the book ends.